xianchaoxiu/HPR/README.md

-# Huber Phase Retrieval (HPR)
+# HPR

 The code in this toolbox implements "Solving Robust Sparse Phase Retrieval via Linearly Convergent Majorization-Minimization Algorithm".

-### Quick Testing
+### Testing

-Directly run demo.
+Directly run demo.m for reproduction.

 ### Citation
 Please give credit to this paper if this code is useful and helpful for your research.

-### Contact Information
+### Contact
-Xianchao Xiu: xcxiu@shu.edu.cn

-Department of Automation, Shanghai University
+Please feel free to contact xcxiu@shu.edu.cn if you have any questions.